 My child can't come into school today, what do I do?

 Please contact the school office as soon as possible and let us know why your child cannot come to school.
-If you need support with attendance, please ask to speak to Mrs Hardwick from Pastoral Support.
+If you need support with attendance, please ask to speak to the Headteacher or Deputy Headteacher.

 If your child has sickness and/or diarrhoea they must be symptom clear for 48 hours before returning to school.